-The District is governed by a Board of Managers, comprised of two members appointed by the City of Fort Worth, one member appointed by Commissioners Court, the City of Arlington, City of Grand Prairie, City of Irving and the Tarrant County Mayor’s Council.
+The District is governed by a Board of Managers, comprised of two members appointed by the City of Fort Worth, one appointed by the Commissioners Court, the City of Arlington, the City of Grand Prairie, the City of Irving, and the Tarrant County Mayor’s Council.
 One non-voting member represents the major service supplier.

 The Tarrant County 9-1-1 District will continuously provide reliable, accurate, responsive, and effective emergency communication networks and services to our member jurisdictions ensuring the protection of life and property for citizens in our community.

 - Ensure the availability of the 9-1-1 system to all persons and entities within the Tarrant County 9-1-1 District.